HAbitsLab/SyncWISE/README.md

 	b.
 The result can be found in `final/final_result.txt`.
 Figures are `Sense2StopSync_real_shift/cdf_PV300_1.eps` (all test videos) and `Sense2StopSync_real_shift/cdf_PV300_2.eps` (without low quality test videos).

-3. CMU\_MMAC: Run SyncWISE algorithm on CMU\_MMAC dataset with simulated shifts.
+3. CMU\_MMAC: Run SyncWISE algorithm on CMU\_MMAC dataset with simulated shifts. (stay tuning)

 	a.
 In folder `code/Sense2StopSync_sim_shift`:

-	> sh
+	> sh ..

 	b.
-The result can be found in
+The result can be found in ..